 Select the server you would like to transfer to or from by clicking on the Remote server menu.

 Next choose your Sync direction.
 You have three choices:

-Push to the remote server: This option uploads files and folders from your designated folder in your Files.com site to the remote server.
+- Push to the remote server: This option uploads files and folders from the specified folder in your Files.com site and saves them to the remote server.

-Pull from the remote server: This option downloads files from the remote server and saves them in your designated folder in your Files.com site.
+- Pull from the remote server: This option downloads files from the remote server and saves them in the specified folder in your Files.com site.

 Enter the remote path to or from which you would like files and folders transferred, starting after the folder/directory your remote user lands in upon authentication.

 For example: if the remote server has a folder structure folderA/folderB/folderC, and the user credentials that you have configured your sync server to log in with automatically land that user inside folderA, then to properly configure your sync folder behavior to transfer files to or from folderC, you would enter the path as folderB/folderC.

 NOTE: If you are adding this sync behavior from the settings page at Settings > Integrations > Sync to/from remote server, then you will also need to specify which folder in your Files.com site you would like to apply the sync on using the Limit to a specific folder link.

 There are no limits for the number of Syncs that you can configure on the Files.com platform.